 But with little effort and patience, you can produce a dwarf clump which is ideal as a bamboo bonsai and as a landscape specimen.

 Then came the unexpected bonus.
-I happened to pass by a homelot with a hedge of dwarf buddha’s belly in front.
-A few days later, I went back to the lot and bought some offsets.
+I happened to pass by a home lot with a hedge of dwarf buddha’s belly in front.
+Maximum height of the plants was about 1 meter.
+A few days later, I went back and bought some offsets.

 So how do we make an otherwise tall buddha belly dwarf?

-Just remove the spearleaf from the shoot once it reaches a height to your liking.
+Easy.
+Just remove the flag leaf from the shoot once it reaches a height to your liking.
 Do this regularly.
-The spear leaf is the tipmost, unopened leaf of the plant.
+The flag leaf is the uppermost, unopened leaf of the plant.

-Tighten your fingers on the spearleaf, then pull upward.
+Tighten your fingers on that leaf at the top, then pull upward.
 I shouldn't be worried, the plant will not die.
 If it does, it’s for another reason.
 Instead, it will promote the growth of branches.